hansroh/skitai/README.txt

 Skitai can be HTML5 websocket server and any WSGI middlewares can use it.

-But I'm not sure my implemetation is right way, so it is experimental and unstatable.
+But I'm not sure my implemetation is right way, so it is experimental and could be changable.

 I think there're 3 handling ways to use websockets.